bogstandard/lapland-golf-club/README.md

 ## Welcome to the club

 [Here](https://bogstandard.github.io/lapland-golf-club/) we'll display your golfing scores.
 Contact your local club president if you'd like to join or attach your portrait.
-These should scores update automatically, so long as the player keeps their `.scorecard` file up to date!
+These scores will update automatically, so long as players keep their `.scorecard` file up to date!

 Click on a row name to display the player's solution!